DeborahAkp/Portfolio/SQL/Project 3/README.md

 ```
 __Consumer Segment__
 - The Consumer segment has the highest total sales among all the segments, indicating that it contributes the most to the company's revenue.
 In terms of profitability, the Consumer segment also has the highest total profit, ranking first in both sales and profit.
 This suggests that the Consumer segment is the most significant and profitable segment for the company.
+- The Consumer segment ranks first in both total sales and profit, constituting 51.48% and 51.06% of total sales and profit respectively.
+It is the most significant and the most profitable segment for the company.

 __Corporate Segment__
 - The Corporate segment has the second-highest total sales and total profit.
-While it ranks below the Consumer segment in both sales and profit, it still contributes significantly to the company's revenue and profitability.
-The Corporate segment is the second most important segment for the company in terms of both sales and profit.

 __Home Office Segment__
 - The Home Office segment has the lowest total sales and total profit among the three segments.
 Although it ranks third in both sales and profit, it still makes a notable contribution to the company's overall revenue and profitability.
-The Home Office segment represents a smaller portion of the company's business compared to the Consumer and Corporate segments.

 |segment|total_sales   |sales_rank|total_profit  |profit_rank|
 |-------|--------------|----------|--------------|-----------|